 - Self-heal – I don’t want notifications.
 I want to be able to run scripts after I know something is wrong.

-- Alert –notify (and eliminate junk alerts that don’t need to notify) if self-healing is not possible or we just haven’t built it yet.
+- Alert –notify (and eliminate useless junk alerts) if self-healing is not possible or we just haven’t built it yet.

 - Log – log to SQL tables when possible.
 I will be using this data later.

 - Agentless – I want to deploy code in a form of stored procedures, SQLAgent jobs, and PowerShell scripts.
 This solves a couple of important problems: it means on most servers, I can probably sneak this code in (believe me, I test the crap out of it before I do that on PROD).
 It means I can probably avoid creating a hundred JIRA tickets and avoid bureaucratic processes and red tape, when it makes sense.
 I would not do it on PROD servers, but for DEV and QA environments, it most likely can be done safely.